potatoeggy/ece198/README.md

-# Pillow® Water Quality Sensor
+# Pillow® Water Quality Aggregator

 Created for ECE 198 and to learn new things!